 Apply to Host an MJF Summer Fellowship

-Since 1983 MJF has been raising funds and placing law students in full-time, paid, summer clerkships with public interest and poverty law agencies throughout the state.
+Since 1983, MJF has fundraised to place law students in full-time, paid, summer fellowships with public interest and poverty law agencies throughout the state.

 Agencies must commit to:

 - Interviewing at least one student from each of the three law schools in Minnesota, at least one of whom is a first year law student;

 - Providing a law-related fellowship opportunity with ongoing, regular direction and feedback from the fellow’s supervising attorney(s); and

-- Treating the student as an employee of your agency; you will be responsible for withholding appropriate taxes and for paying the employer’s portion of the student’s social security taxes.
+- Treating the student as an employee of your agency; your agency will be responsible for withholding appropriate taxes and for paying the employer’s portion of the student’s social security taxes.

-In selecting clerkship agencies, MJF considers multiple factors including: our budget, client populations served, legal issues addressed, activities assigned to summer clerks, your need for MJF clerks, past experiences of MJF summer clerks, and the interest of MJF’s members in serving particular agencies.
+In selecting host agencies, MJF considers multiple factors including our budget, client populations served, legal issues addressed, activities assigned to summer fellows, your need for MJF fellows, past experiences of MJF summer fellows, and the interest of law students in serving particular agencies.
 MJF will select a broad range of programs in locations throughout the Twin Cities and Greater Minnesota.